Robocorp Containers

 Control Room handles the orchestration from there.

-You can easily test things with our Portal examples most of them can run on the containers.
+You can easily test things with our Portal examples; most can run on the containers.

 For example, RPA Form Challenge handles data from Excel, automates a website, and provides screenshots of the results.

-๐Ÿš€ Certificate Course I is also a good place to get familiar with this.
+๐Ÿš€ Certificate Course I is also an excellent place to get familiar with Cloud Workers in action.

 Details about the containers

-Robocorp Hosted Cloud Containers run in secure containers on AWS EC2.
-A container is called up for the duration of the robot run and then deleted.
-Using the containers also means that scalability and parallel runs are there for you out of the box.
+Robocorp-Hosted Cloud Workers run in secure Docker containers on AWS EC2.
+A container is created for the duration of the robot run and then deleted.
+Cloud Workers also provide scalability and parallel runs out of the box.

-Containers are based on official Linux Ubuntu Docker images where we only add the basic required things like the Workforce Agent Core, Chromium browser, Git, and some basic tooling.
+We base our containers on the official Debian images (version bookworm), where we only add the basic required things like the Agent Core, Chromium browser, Git, LibreOffice, and some basic tooling.
+You can check out the docker configuration files below for more technical details.

 The containers are headless, meaning no GUI components are installed here.
 Still good to note that these containers can, for example, handle all browser automations and get screenshots in these cases.
 Linux does not need an active desktop GUI to render webpages.